-Labor Management Meeting with OLR to discuss Labor Allocation Report Issues: 1. workers at different locations are being asked to report on number of hours doing tele work (TW) in regular time or over-time format.
+Labor Management Meeting with OLR to discuss Labor Allocation Report On March 2, the Union met with OLR.
+Issues: 1. workers at different locations are being asked to report on number of hours doing tele work (TW) in regular time or overtime format.
 2. In some agencies, workers are being told to give a detailed report of activities (tracking work done, cases closed, etc.) during those days.
 3. What is the need for this TW reporting?
 4. The union was not informed before hand of this new requirement.